anirajk/anirajk.github.io/index.md

 [Publications](#publications) -
 [Resume](#cv)

+Distributed Systems Enthusiast.

+Building online monitoring solutions for the world's largest professional network.

+# <a name="workex"></a> Experience

 I'm working as a Senior Engineer with the Monitoring Infrastructure team at Linkedin.
 I'm currently part of the core team that builds a massively distributed time series storage solution for storing operational metrics at linkedin.
 I build and support the indexing layer that does fast lookups of billions of unique metrics (10s of billions of strings).